Chiquimula Department: Geography

-Chiquimula is located in the northeastern region of Guatemala.
+Chiquimula is located in the southeastern region of Guatemala.
 It is bordered by the department of Zacapa to the north and the departments of Jalapa and Zacapa to the west.
 To the south, Chiqimula is bordered by the department of Jutiapa and the republic of El Salvador.
 To the east, the department is bordered by the republic of Honduras.

 The departmental capital is the city of Chiquimula, which is 170 km from Guatemala City.

 Mountains cross the department from north to south, crossing from the border with Jalapa and joining the Sierra del Merendón range, which extends into neighbouring Honduras and El Salvador.
 Chiquimula possesses two drainage basins, one flowing towards the Atlantic Ocean, the other towards the Pacific Ocean.
 The principal river in the department is the Río Grande, or Camotán River, which flows in from Honduras, before becoming the Jocotán River, and flowing into the Motagua River to eventually drain into the Caribbean Sea.
 In the south of the department, the most important rivers are the Anguiatú and the Ostúa.

 The department has numerous mineral deposits, and silver has been mined there since the Spanish colonial period.